Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 Fortunately, there is an evidence-based, compassionate alternative to guide you.

-The founding director, Dr. Ross Green advocates for compassionate, proactive, and collaborative, solutions (CPS model), and offers free resources and training globally.
+Dr. Ross W. Green, the founding director of the non-profit organisation, Lives in the Balance, advocates for compassionate, proactive, and collaborative, solutions (CPS model), and offers free resources and training globally.

 His book, Lost At School and The Explosive Child has helped thousands of teachers, like me, approach and understand more easily frustrated, chronically ill, and neurodiverse students.